rahulhaque/websocket-tester-react/README.md

 # WebSocket Tester 🔌 React

-Simple websocket tester client application that can connect to a websocket and send payloads and receive responses from the server along with tracking connection activity log.
+Simple websocket client application for testing and debugging websocket server.
+It can connect to a websocket server and send payloads and receive responses from the server along with tracking connection activity log.

 Built with React and 💕.

 ## Features

 - Connect to any websocket.
-- Send and receive custom payload and response.
+- Send and receive payloads and responses.
+- Payload is saved on successful send.
+- Multiple payloads storage support.
 - Realtime persistent connection activity log.
 - Auto reconnect option.
 - Clear log storage.
+- Fully responsive.

-## Usage
+## Install Instructions

 - Clone or download the repo.
-- `cd` into directory and run `npm i`
+- `cd` into directory and run `npm i` to install the dependencies.
 - Run `npm start` to launch the app.
 - Go to `http://localhost:3000`

 ## To-do

-- Add websocket protocol support.
+- Allow websocket protocol edit.
-- Add multiple payload store.

 ## Screenshots